3.4.1sr - SRTC Procedure: Threats Management

 SECURE IN PLACE PROCEDURES:

-- Once the alert code has been received, faculty and staff must immediately implement procedures.
+- Once the alert code has been received, faculty and staff must immediately implement shelter in place procedures.

 - If students are not in class when the procedures are announced, students should proceed to a safe place.

 - Doors should be in the locked position at all times.

 - Once the teachers have secured/locked the room they should immediately advise students to move away from doors and windows and to get on the floor and behind desks.

 - Instructors should brief students to turn cell phone off and lights out in the classroom.

 - Faculty, staff, and students should not leave a secure area (classroom, office, etc.) until receiving instructions from Campus Police and Security, outside law enforcement, or an SRTC Administrator.

 - Once secured, faculty, staff, or students should not open a secured door unless directed to by law enforcement or an SRTC Administrator whom they recognize by sight and voice.

 - Once any danger has passed, and it has been determined that EVACUATION will not be required, Secure in Place will be terminated.
 Normal procedures will be initiated by the College emergency intercom, phone or other means as quickly as possible.
 In addition, mass broadcasts to all computers will be used to further notify faculty and staff.

 - The normal functions of the College or Department may resume at that time.